dotplants/now-secrets/README.md

 vi .env
 ```

-- Add `ZEIT_TOKEN` to .env.
+- Add `VERCEL_TOKEN` to .env.
-  > You can create the token from https://zeit.co/account/tokens.
+  > You can create the token from https://vercel.com/account/tokens.

 ```
-ZEIT_TOKEN=foobar
+VERCEL_TOKEN=foobar
 OTHER_ENV=hogefuga
 ```